dvingo/dv.fulcro-template/resources/clj/new/dv.fulcro_template/README.md

 allow requiring cljs.pprint during development and not having to remove the namespace for production builds.
 If you don't use `make fe` to build your ClojureScript this namespace won't exist on the first build.

-Likewise, When building for production use: `make fe-releaes`
+Likewise, When building for production use: `make fe-release`

 Please see the `shadow-cljs.edn` file for ports used for development builds.